Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach

 For the same reason calling it $C$ is not valid either.

 Perhaps this example deserves closer attention.
-We name this type of phenomenon the ``delayed choice'' phenomenon, to emphasize the point that $i$ does not choose whether to become a $B$ or a $C$ until the final reaction takes place.
-There are two reasons that it is interesting; firstly, there may be a sense in which this phenomenon is related to the efficiency of the implementation, because the use of delayed choice may allow for a smaller number of intermediate species in implementing the same CRN.
+We name this type of phenomenon the ``delayed choice'' phenomenon, to emphasize the point that when $A$ becomes $i$, although it has committed to becoming either $B$ or $C$ instead of $D$, it has delayed the choice of whether to become $B$ or $C$ until the final reaction takes place.
+This is the same phenomenon occurring in the first example given when discussing \hbox{(weak-)trace} equivalence.
+Neither \hbox{(weak-)trace} equivalence nor bisimulation can be applied in systems that exhibit ``delayed choice''.
+There are two reasons that the phenomenon is interesting; firstly, there may be a sense in which it is related to the efficiency of the implementation, because the use of delayed choice may allow for a smaller number of intermediate species in implementing the same CRN.
 Secondly, this phenomenon actually does arise in actual systems, as presented in \cite{Grun}.